 The giraffe continues to be iconic today.
-It is the national animal of Tanzania, and in Botswana, it is considered to be the royal totem and, therefore, may not be hunted.
-Its distinctive, iconic image is used in advertising around the world to sell anything from children's apparel to wine, or for the promotion of social media fads and the FIFA World Cup.
+It is the national animal of Tanzania, and in Botswana it is considered to be royal and, therefore, may not be hunted.
+Its distinctive, iconic image is used in advertising around the world to sell anything from children's a giraffe starapparel to wine, or for the promotion of social media fads and constellation was the FIFA World Cup. identified in northern

-Why then, having captivated humans so infinitely through the ages, has the giraffe been allowed to slip beneath the conservation radar?
-Why are they experiencing such significant population declines in much of their remaining range?
-These are only two out of the many questions that urgently require answers to help save giraffe, before it is too late.
-WIKIMEDIA COMMONS
+Why then, having captivated humans so infinitely through the ages. hemisphere has the giraffe been allowed to slip beneath the conservation radar?
+Why have they experienced such significant population declines in much of their remaining range?
+Where should we prioritise conservation efforts for giraffe?
+These are only a few of the many questions that urgently require answers to help save giraffe, before it is too late.